rtviii/riboxyz/roadmap.md

 # Extract `ribctl` from `api` structure

-- there ought to be two separate clis for both
+- [x]  there ought to be two separate clis for both

-# CLI

 # Datastructure